-Select the iPhone/Android format and convert the calculator for the web with SpreadsheetConverter.
+Select the iPhone/Android format and convert the doubling calculator for the web with SpreadsheetConverter.
 If you haven’t used SpreadsheetConverter before, you may want to consult the basic tutorials for assistance.

-Don’t test the calculator or form in the desktop environment, i.e. from your laptop.
+Don’t test the calculator or form in the desktop environment, e.g. from your laptop.
 The size and positioning of the different screen objects will become incorrect.

-Click on the Website button.
+Select the Web category and click on the Website button.

 Press Create to create the app.